Hagopjanian Law Group

 • Appraisal costs – Usually $300-$500 per property

-• Other costs - Publication, bonds, accounting fees
+• Other costs – Publication, bonds, and accounting fees

 Total probate costs often range from 4-7% of the gross estate value.
-For a $500,000 estate, expect costs around $25,000-$35,000.
-Our probate litigation attorney Los Angeles can provide specific estimates for your situation.
+For a $500,000 estate, expect costs of around $26,000.
+We can provide specific estimates for your situation.

 Trust Law & Administration